cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 # Internal aspects

-This section describes aspects that must be observed by internal developers of Cloudogu GmbH.
+This section describes aspects that must be adhered to by internal developers of Cloudogu GmbH.
-They contain requirements for quality assurance or, for example, basic definitions to a finished, final Dogu.
+They contain requirements for quality assurance or, for example, basic definitions for a finished, final Dogu.
-Thus, it results that this information is not necessarily relevant for external developers.
+Thus, this information is not necessarily relevant for external developers.
 However, the aspects can be used to define or improve quality standards.

 ## Quality assurance

-Dogus can consist both of self-developed software and of encapsulated foreign software.
+Dogus can consist both of self-developed software and of encapsulated third-party applications.
 In the case of self-development, common quality assurance standards should apply, which are mentioned in the following sections below.
-When a Dogu captures third-party software, it is often not practical to test all features of the actual tool to be tested.
+When a Dogu encapsulates a third-party application, it is often not practical to test all of its features.
-The test focus is then delineated to the added Dogu features, which typically represent the added benefit of a Dogu's represent.
+The tests should then focus on the Dogu's added features, which typically represent the added benefit of a Dogu.

 ### Quality assurance of the tool

-Quality assurance is the responsibility of the owner.
+Quality assurance is in the responsibility of the owner of the software.
 For our software, we implement the following aspects for quality assurance:

 - Unit tests (80% code coverage)